sun1211/backend_concurrent_request_example/README.md

-# High Concurrency Node.js Application with Nginx and Docker
+# High Concurrency Node.js Application with Nginx, Docker, Redis Cluster

 Handling 1,000,000 concurrent requests requires careful consideration of various aspects such as load balancing, optimizing Node.js performance, and configuring Nginx for high concurrency.
 Additionally, Docker can be used to containerize and scale the application.